 The multi-hazard District Disaster Management plan of Bhavnagar is divided in two Parts.
-Part-1 is a comprehensive document covering all possible hazards, with a systematic analysis of risk and vulnerability, element at risk and level of impact through scientific method and experience.
+Part-1 is a comprehensive document covering all possible hazards, with a systematic analysis of risk and vulnerability, element at risk and level of impact through scientific method and experience, it also includes the IRS (Incident Response System).
 Part-2 is all about informative details of the district.
-Hope the updated DDMP 2018 shall be immensely useful to all departments and agencies and shall prove to be beneficial to public at large.
+Hope the updated DDMP 2021 shall be immensely useful to all departments and agencies and shall prove to be beneficial to public at large.

-Harshad Patel (IAS)
+Gaurang Makwana (IAS)

 Collector & District Magistrate

 Bhavnagar